DivyanshGohil/divyanshgohil.github.io/_posts/2025-04-02-building-blue-team-part8.md

 💾 Don’t forget to take snapshots of both your Linux web server and Active Directory VMs.

 ### Summary
-And there you have it—a fully working web server running DVWA, tied into our Blue Team lab.
+And there you have it a fully working web server running DVWA, tied into our Blue Team lab.
 This box is now your go-to for testing:

-Web attacks (SQLi, XSS, etc.)
+- Web attacks (SQLi, XSS, etc.)

-Logging and alerting
+- Logging and alerting

-Access control analysis
+- Access control analysis

 Next up, we’ll add Kali Linux as our external attacker box and later move into SIEM integration to start monitoring all this juicy traffic. 😎